DeanSaiful/guess-number/README.md

 ```

 📌 Requirements
-Python 3.x
-Tkinter (Built-in with Python)
-Flask (For web integration)
+Python 3.x, Tkinter (Built-in with Python) and Flask (For web integration)

-🏆 Future Improvements
-✔️ Add a timer to challenge players
-✔️ Add sound effects for correct and incorrect guesses
-✔️ Improve the UI design with better visuals